 - From the parking lot at the altitude of 1440 m follow the gravel road leading to Malga Trat 1502 m.
 Take the path 413 rising inside the wood and getting to the large saddle of Bocca di Trat m.
 1581.
 From the saddle three short diversions from our itinerary to the Cima di Pichea are possible, all worthy.
 On the right and just a few steps from the saddle there is the Rifugio Nino Pernici 1601 m.

 It's lying in a fine location with good views to the rocky summit of Mazza di Pichea and Lago di Garda and can be reached with a short deviation to the right from our itinerary.
 When we come back to the Bocca di Trat we take on the left the path n.
 420 named "Sentiero della Pace", rising and skirting the South-West side of Mazza di Pichea.
 Another brief but absolutely deserving digression leads to the WWI Cave "Ludwig Riccabona" (see the next point).
 Returned on the main path soon we reach another junction.
 In fact above and rightward we find a short trail, it's another short digression leading to the rocky summit of Mazza di Pichéa 1879 m.
 The climb involves a brief scramble aided with fixed ropes.
 If you decide to do the short but worth deviation, after getting the summit of Mazza di Pichéa, downclimb to reach again the junction and take again rightward the main path n.
-420. The route continues among the pastures following a mainly flat track that crosses the meadows.
-We go up to gain an important shoulder.
-Then there are some easy rocky passages to overcome, skirting a rocky band.
-On easier ground we gain the ridge of Cima di Pichea and then, again with a short not marked deviation from the main path 420, the summit of Cima di Pichéa which can be reached without difficulty following the remains of a trench dating back to the First World War.
-We are now in sight of the top of the Tofino: a large saddle divides the Corno di Pichèa from this summit.
+420. The route continues among the pastures following at first a mainly flat track that crosses the meadows.
+Then we go up to gain an important shoulder.
+There are some easy rocky passages to overcome, skirting a rocky band.
+On easier ground we gain the ridge of Cima di Pichea and then, again with a short not marked deviation from the main path 420, the summit of Cima di Pichéa (cairn) which can be reached without difficulty following the remains of a trench dating back to the First World War.
+We are now in sight of the top of the Tofino: a large saddle divides the Cima di Pichèa from this summit.

 Descent: reversing the same route

-Corno di Pichéa from Malga Grassi
+Cima di Pichéa from Malga Grassi

 Difference in level: 500 m from the parking lot near Malga Grassi